dropbox/stone/doc/evolve_spec.rst

 Future Work
 ===========

-Building in a lint checker into the ``babelapi`` command-line interface that warns if a spec change is backwards incompatible based on the revision history.
+Building in a lint checker into the ``stone`` command-line interface that warns if a spec change is backwards incompatible based on the revision history.
 This assumes that the spec file is in a version-tracking system like git or hg.